LKummer/Satellite/readme.md

 $ yarn install
 ```

-Quick summary of all the development scripts:
+Quick summary of the development scripts:

-* `build` - Build the Hugo theme, demo and documentation sites for production.
+- `build` - Build the Hugo theme, demo and documentation sites for production.
   Linting the sources in the process.
 Built artifacts are placed in the `dist`
   folder.
-* `build:theme:debug` - Build the Hugo theme unminified with source maps.
+- `build:theme:debug` - Build the Hugo theme unminified with source maps.
-* `dev` - Run the demo site development server.
+- `dev` - Run the demo site development server.
-* `dev:doc` - Run the documentation site development server.
+- `dev:doc` - Run the documentation site development server.
-* `lint` - Lint all files with ESLint, Stylelint and Prettier.
+- `lint` - Lint all files with ESLint, Stylelint and Prettier.
-* `format` - Format all files with ESLint, Stylelint and Prettier.
+- `format` - Format all files with ESLint, Stylelint and Prettier.

 The scripts can be invoked using `yarn run`: